-Do I really need to help out the real estate agent selling my rental?
+Do I need to help the agent selling my rental?

 You legally have let in a prospective buyer, but how nice to be is another question